TheDataStation/ver/quick_start_cli.md

 Before running Ver you must prepare a config file that contains the information about the data sources.
 The config file is in yaml format.
 ### Create the file
 First you need to create an empty config file that later will be filled with the information about the data sources.
 The following command is how to create sources file with name `SOURCE_FILE_NAME`.
+The source file will be stored under `.dsessions/sources/`

 ```bash
 python ver_cli.py create_sources_file SOURCE_FILE_NAME
 ```